Skip to main content

 Diagnosing and Treating Stroke

-A doctor will diagnose a stroke based on symptoms, medical history, and medical tests such as a CT scan.
-A CT scan is a test that lets doctors look closely at pictures of the brain.
+A doctor will diagnose a stroke based on symptoms, medical history, a physical exam, and medical tests such as a CT scan.
+A CT scan is a test that lets doctors see detailed images of the brain that can show bleeding or other abnormalities.

 What Happens After a Stroke?

+A stroke can cause a variety of health problems.
+How a stroke affects a person depends on which part of the brain is damaged.
 Someone who has had a stroke might be paralyzed or have weakness, usually on one side of the body.
 He or she might have trouble speaking or using words.
-There could be swallowing problems.
-There might be pain or numbness.
+There could be swallowing problems, pain, or numbness.

 For More Information on Stroke